ComposableFi/composable/docs/docs/technology/solana-restaking/vaults.md

 - Stake token mint
 - the last time they received the rewards

 NFTs can be easily transferred to anyone while retaining the state information.
-The NFT holder is the only account hat has the ability to claim the rewards.
-The rewards can also be made partially transferable but through the contract.
+The NFT holder is the only account that has the ability to claim the rewards.

 ## Staking Process

 1. The following process is how a user would deposit their stake, either SOL, JitoSOL, mSOL or bSOL
 2. An NFT is minted and a new PDA is created with the NFT mint as the seed.
 The stake is updated throgh a CPI call to the guest chain program.
 The PDA would store the following data:
    - stake amount
-   - take mint
+   - stake mint
    - last epoch height at which rewards were claimed
    - validator pubkey